Welcome fall with open arms as you make Pumpkin Cheesecake French Toast Roll Ups for breakfast, complete with a Pumpkin Spice Dipping Sauce.

 Tell me – which group are you in?
 Are you doing everything you can to hang onto summer with fresh corn, tomatoes, and zucchini as you fight off pumpkins and apples until the very first true day of fall?
 Or are you embracing fall with open arms, already drinking pumpkin spice lattes and picking apples from the farm?
 I think it’s obvious which group I’m in with these Pumpkin Cheesecake French Toast Roll Ups, complete with a Pumpkin Spice Dipping Sauce.
 I can’t help it though.
 Labor Day has always marked the first day of fall for me, always.
 I don’t care what the calendar says; I go by how I feel, and I feel like eating pumpkin for breakfast.
 In fact, I’ve already gone through one can of pumpkin so I can bring you more pumpkin recipes later this month.

-Normally I would wait until October to share pumpkin recipes, but today’s post is a little special.
-I haven’t done a #SundaySupper post in a long time, and with the theme being about squash, I had to break out these Pumpkin Cheesecake French Toast Roll Ups. #SundaySupper is about being around the table with your family, and today I chose to make breakfast.
+Normally I would wait until October to share pumpkin recipes, but I couldn’t wait.
+I had to break out these Pumpkin Cheesecake French Toast Roll Ups.
 You can bake all of the roll ups at once so everyone can eat breakfast at the same time.
 No waiting for each French toast to cook as you have hungry eyes staring at you.

 I’ve made French toast roll ups before using apple butter and knew it was only a matter of time until I started making other fillings.
 Of course I had to throw a cheesecake twist in there.
 I’ll take any excuse to have cheesecake for breakfast.